 Market Failure – Inefficient distribution of goods and services in the free market.

 Aggregate Demand and Supply

 Aggregate demand – is an economic measurement of the sum of all final goods and services produced in an economy, expressed as the total amount of money exchanged for those goods and services.

 Since aggregate demand is measured by market values, it only represents total output at a given price level.
 It does not necessarily represent the quality or standard living.

 Aggregate supply – also known as total output is the total supply of goods and services produced within an economy at a given overall price level in a given period.

 It is represented by the aggregate supply curve, which describes the relationship between price levels and the quantity of output that firms are willing to provide.

 Normally, there is a positive relationship between aggregate supply and the price level.

-Price Elasticity of Demand – measures the responsiveness of demand after a change in a products own price.
+Price Elasticity of Demand – measures the responsiveness of demand after a change in products own price.

 Inflation affects everything around us, from basic necessities like housing, food, medical care and utilities to the cost of cosmetics, and new automobiles.